The Barcelona Gothic’s Quarter Bucket List: 17 Amazing Things to Do

 When you are hungry you´ll most probably ask google where to eat at Barcelona Gothic Quarter, and being one of the most visited areas in Barcelona, the search results will give you plenty of ¨tourist traps¨.
 However, be aware that there are a number of restaurants that had survived the wave of tapas commercialization and remain faithful to their “food” principles.

 You can eat at Barcelona´s oldest restaurant Can Culleretes, opened since 1786!
 It is tucked away on a small street off Barcelona’s famous Ramblas, or have a coffee at Granja Dulcinea, which is literally a trip to Barcelona´s early 1900s.
-And in case you would like to experience Barcelona traditions through ancient drinks and delicious tapas, make sure you book your spot at our tapas, taverns and history culinary experience!.
+And in case you would like to experience Barcelona traditions through ancient drinks and delicious tapas, make sure you book your spot at our Food tour in the Gothic Quarter!.

 5. Try finding a piece of sunray at Barcelona’s Old Jewish Quarter